 The main point is, don’t be scared of color.
 This dentist wasn’t and they created a unique space:

-We’ve all heard that wall color affects mood.
-Reds, oranges, yellows and pinks all stimulate activity, project a feeling of warmth and can make children feel welcome in an otherwise intimidating environment.
+Reds, oranges, yellows, and pinks all stimulate activity, project a feeling of warmth, and can make children feel welcome in an otherwise intimidating environment.
 These could be good colors for a play area.

-Blues, greens, and purples create a feeling of calm and can sooth nervous children.
+Blues, greens, and purples create a feeling of calm and can soothe nervous children.

 Now don’t worry if you have white, beige, or grey painted walls.
 We’re not against those color choices.
 In fact, they make great accent colors to compliment bolder choices.